In This Section

 All ABA Professional Certification exams are scored on a scale ranging from 200 to 800, with the passing score set at 500.

-Each exam contains a small number of randomly embedded questions that are included for statistical research purposes.
+Each exam contains a few randomly embedded questions included for statistical research purposes.
 These questions do not count against candidate scores.
 This form of piloting questions before they are scored is part of ABA's efforts in continuous quality improvement.

 Score results are confidential.
 You must sign an Exam Score Release Form if you want to authorize a third party to receive your score results.

-An instant pass/fail outcome is provided for most computer-based exams at the testing sites.
+An instant pass/fail outcome is provided for most exams at the test sites.
 Official score results are delivered via email within 6 weeks after the close of the exam window.

 On occasion, ABA holds scores to conduct statistical analysis.
 This means that for some exams, instant outcomes will NOT be provided at the test sites and all outcomes and score results will be emailed within 6 weeks after the close of the exam window.